Dealing with high stakes presentations

 Presenting and influencing in high stakes meetings, especially to an executive level audience – Is this a natural talent or does it take years of practice for you to develop this skill?
 Is there a formula or a set of best practices that can be used ?

 I started recalling all of the unsuccessful presentations over the course of my career vividly.
 I also remembered how sweaty and nervous I used to get going into every presentation.
-It eventually dawned on me that I no longer feel nervous for important presentations and high stakes meetings.
+It eventually dawned on me that I no longer feel nervous for important meetings and high stakes presentations.
 Instead, I tend to feel excited throughout the entire process!
 How did this happen?
 How did I get from crippling anxiety to confidence?
 I’ve broken down the guidance into three parts for those of you dealing with similar challenges in your career.

 Part 1: Re frame unsuccessful meeting outcomes as learning opportunities